Dr. Andrey Petrov (PI)

 Mr. Nikolay Golosov (Research Associate)

-Research Associate at the ARCTICenter, Nikolay specializes in GIS, spatial analysis and cartography.
+Research Associate at the ARCTICenter, Nikolay specializes in GIS, spatial analysis, and cartography.
 He previously worked on the TAMARA project mapping wild reindeer migration in Taimyr, Russia.
-He graduated from St. Petersburg State University, Russia with a degree in Cartography/GIS.
-He is finishing his masters at UNI.
+He graduated from the University of Northern Iowa with a master's degree in Geography and continues to collaborate on the COVITA project.

 Dr. Michele Devlin

 Dr. Michele Devlin is a Professor of Environmental Security at the US Army War College in Carlisle, Pennsylvania, and a Professor of Arctic Health and Human Security with the National Science Foundation’s UNI ARCTICenter.
 She is a Doctor of Public Health, registered nurse, and emergency medical technician.
 Dr. Devlin’s primary specialty areas include the circumpolar human terrain of the High North, environmental migrants, civil-military response to climate disasters, indigenous populations, and cross-cultural engagement with diverse and underserved populations.
 Prior to joining the US Army War College, Dr. Devlin was a Professor of Global Health at the University of Northern Iowa.